 To keep our College as safe and clean as possible, we need your help too.
 We ask that you follow a few simple rules when you arrive.

 Stay home if you are unwell

 Please don't come to the college if you feel unwell or have COVID-19 symptoms.
 Anyone who thinks they might have symptoms of COVID-19, or has been in contact with someone who has, should get themselves tested and only come to the building if they have a negative result following the free test now available.
 Please call 119 which is the Covid-19 helpline immediately for advice.

 Further details on testing and self-isolation can be found on the NHS website.

-Students who are exhibiting symptoms or who have had a positive test should report this to: C19concerns@citylit.ac.uk
+Students who are exhibiting symptoms or who have had a positive test since the last visit to the College should report this to: C19concerns@citylit.ac.uk

 Lateral flow testing

 In accordance with the latest Department for Education guidance, students and staff who attend the building are encouraged to undertake lateral flow tests locally and only come into the building if they have a negative result.
 Information on where to access community testing sites can be found here.
 If you are unable to test locally, self-service tests can be ordered for free here.

 Arriving at the College and leaving